tautcony/ISTA-Patcher/README.md

 - `.\ISTA\PSdZ\host\@ista-patched`
 - `.\ISTA\PSdZ\hostx64\@ista-patched`

-Overwrite patched files to its parent directory, read the notes, then run the program and, dang, it's ready to use.
+Overwrite the patched files in their respective parent directories, read the notes, then run the program and, dang, it's ready to use.

 > [!NOTE]
+> - The program offers optional parameters, which vary by version.
+Configure settings as needed.
-> - Please ensure that all related processes been killed before starting the program.
+> - Ensure that all related processes are terminated before starting.
-> - Path should be enclosed in quotes if it contains spaces to avoid errors.
+> - Enclose paths containing spaces in quotes to avoid errors.
-> - Please ensure that both `CoreFramework.ILeanActive` and `CoreFramework.OSSModeActive` in the configuration file are set to `false`.
+> - Verify that environment variables (eg: `ISPIDATA`) and the configuration files are correctly set.
-> - Please ensure that the `Logging.Directory` in the configuration file is a relative path that does not start with `%ISPIDATA%`, otherwise exceptions will occur during the log cleaning process.
-> - If choose to generate a dummy license, import the generated registry file(`license.reg`) under `Release` directory.
-> - From version `4.48.x`, Please ensure that `Auth.Enabled` in the configuration file is set to `false`, or try the `--patch-user-auth` option.

 > [!TIP]
-> There are several other alternative features that can be discovered through exploration.
+> Explore alternative features available in the program.
 >
 > For all available options and to learn more, please execute ISTA-Patcher without any arguments and follow the instructions.